chippyash/simple-accounts-3/README.md

 See Accountant::writeTransaction() method.

 Otherwise the SQL is pretty straight forward.
-Study the OQGraph docs for an understanding of how it's being used but again, it's pretty simple.
+Study the OQGraph docs for an understanding of how it's being used but.
 Magic underneath, but simple to use - my kind of code ;-)

 If you are a better SQL Head than me (not hard!), then I'd appreciate any suggestions for operational efficiency.